mikemoraned/talks/talks/multi-lingual-full-stack/presentation.md

   - "Pigeon-hole test": power vs culture
 - Try to "feel the grain"
   - "this would be easier / better in Language X / Layer Y"
-- Be a librarian / router for others
+- Be a librarian / router for others, learn on the way

 ---